FSDonnelly/Word-Guess-Game/README.md

 #How to Play:

 - To start "click" the "Start New Game Button"
-- Every time you pick a letter it will either fill in a blank space for got to your incorrect letter guess.
+- Every time you pick a letter it will either fill in a blank space for the hidden word or got to your incorrect letter guess.
 - if you guess more than 8 letters wrong you will be alerted that the game is over and to press the Start New Game button to try a new word and you will earn a loss.
 - If you solve the word and fill in the blanks you will earn a win and be alerted to Start New a Game.